ntxn/Node.js-Bootcamp/natours/README.md

   - Delete `passwordConfirm` by `this.passwordConfirm = undefined;`.
 We only need passwordConfirm to match the password but there's no need to save it in the db.
   - As for the password, we should never save it as is in db in case the db is hacked and the users' passwords are stolen.
   - Use `bcryptjs` npm package to encrypt password `this.password = await bcrypt.hash(this.password, 12);`.
 The number `12` is to define how CPU intense the hash function will be, called `salting`.
 The bigger the number, the longer it takes to hash and the more secure it is.
 This also ensure even if 2 users have the same password, the hashed passwords won't be the same.
 - If passing the same password in giving us different hashed value, how can we check if the password is the same when logging the users in? `bscript` has a function call `compare` that will compare the inputPassword with the hashed password in db.
-By creating a static method in userShema, all User model can have access to this.
+By creating a static method in userShema, all User documents can have access to this function
   ```js
   userSchema.methods.correctPassword = async function (
     candidatePassword,